 She loves zipping through current teenage fiction, but she also zips through my required reading lists, presently the Anne of Avonlea series and loads of Sonlight American History offerings.

-She shares in a Latin and French language exposure.
-She also has an American History reading and discussion with her younger siblings.
+She shares in Latin and French language exposure and she also has an American History reading and discussion with her younger siblings.